Vitamin supplements in pregnancy

 Calcium is vital for making your baby's bones and teeth.
 Dairy products and fish with edible bones – such as sardines – are rich in calcium.
 Breakfast cereals, dried fruit – such as figs and apricots – bread, almonds, tofu (a vegetable protein made from soya beans) and green leafy vegetables – such as watercress, broccoli and curly kale – are other good sources of calcium.

-You also need to know which foods to avoid.
+You also need to know which foods to avoid in pregnancy.

 A varied and balanced vegetarian diet should give enough nutrients for you and your baby during pregnancy.
-However, you might find it hard to get enough iron and vitamin B12.
+However, you might find it more difficult to get enough iron and vitamin B12.
 Talk to your midwife or doctor about how to make sure you are getting enough of these important nutrients.

-If you are vegan (you cut out all animal products from your diet), or you follow another type of restricted diet because of food intolerance (for example, a gluten free diet for coeliac disease) or for religious reasons, talk to your midwife or GP.
+If you are vegan (you cut out all animal products from your diet), or you follow a restricted diet because of food intolerance (for example, a gluten-free diet for coeliac disease) or for religious reasons, talk to your midwife or GP.
 Ask to be referred to a dietitian for advice on how to make sure you are getting all the nutrients you need for you and your baby.

 Healthy Start vitamins